 How can psychologists help in promoting these behaviors?
 One of the first steps is to figure out what motivates them to successfully implement environmentally-friendly behaviors.

-A new paper authored by Marie Lisa Kapeller & Georg Jäger suggests that a number of conditions affect pro-environmental behavior.
-One critical finding is that the amount of information presented to a person about anthropogenic climate-change can affect their motivation.
+A paper authored by Marie Lisa Kapeller & Georg Jäger suggests that a number of conditions affect pro-environmental behavior.
+One critical finding is that the amount of information presented to a person about anthropogenic climate change can affect their motivation.
 Their analysis suggests that the amount of information has to be large enough to sustain desirable behavior.
 If the quanta of information are low, it will induce anxiety but not enough anxiety to motivate pro-environmental behavior which releases climate-change anxiety.

 However, this “exposure” to climate change information is not an isolated factor, it is tied in with anxiety, social influence, group-think, and the positive influence of one climate change believer on a skeptic.
 Another important condition they point out is the positive role of population-level environmental self-identity.
 Their findings corroborate extant studies, so let’s backtrack and look at those first.

 Robert Cialdini conducted a lot of research on what motivates, persuades, and influences people.

 He conducted a field experiment (n=810) in 2008 to find out what motivates and persuades people to incorporate environmentally conscious activities.
 He and his team focused on 2 questions: